-You have been reading a book in a quiet environment, and suddenly very noisy fly sneaked in from nowhere…
+You had been reading a book in a quiet environment, and suddenly a noisy fly sneaked in from nowhere…

 “I’ll kill you!”

-You let your voice out as you have made a decision!
+Speak out and start acting at the same time as you have made a decision!

-As I mentioned earlier, if what you are going to speak to describe the “future event” was decided before the moment of speaking, that is when “going to” is used.
+As I mentioned earlier, when you are going to mention a “future event”, which was decided to carry out sometime before the moment of speaking, that is when “be going to” is used.

-That means the event you are going to talk about has not been decided at the moment of speaking.
+The event you are going to mention is not decided at the moment of speaking.

-So, when you talk about your “plans” or “schedules”, “going to” is generally applied.
+Specifically, when you talk about your “plans” or “schedules”, “be going to” is applied.

-If you currently have any specific plans you are going to carry out in the near future, trying to describe them by using “going to” can be a good practice…
+If you currently have any specific plans you are going to carry out in the near future, speaking them out by using “I’m going to” can be a good practice…

 Here are some examples…